Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 Some agencies offer lower rates for married couples and domestic partnerships, so you should mention your new status.
 If you’re moving from two houses into one, take an inventory of all your belongings and look at your property coverage to see if you need to upgrade.
 Couples with two cars might consider consolidating under a single multi-car policy.

-Then, take a look at both of your health insurance policies to determine which one will best fit your needs for the future of your family.
+Then, take a look at both of your health insurance policies to determine which one will make sense for the future of your family.
 Once you’ve chosen a policy, let your employer know about the change.
-In most cases, you won’t have to wait until open enrollment rolls around to make the switch.
-If you have life insurance, make sure the beneficiary designation is up to date.
+In most cases you won’t have to wait until open enrollment rolls around to make the switch.
+If you have life insurance make sure the beneficiary designation is up to date.

 When you have a baby, you’ll want to add him or her to your health insurance policy as soon as possible.
 If you don’t have life insurance yet, this may be the time to take the plunge.
 When you’re trying to figure out how much life insurance to buy, consider something that would cover the loss of your income.

 If you’ve made major improvements to your home, such as enclosing a porch or remodeling a kitchen, you risk being underinsured if you do not report the increase in square footage to your insurance company.
 If you’ve increased the value of your personal possessions, such as upgrading to the newest smart TV or purchasing new jewelry or artwork, you might consider having a rider on your homeowners policy that provides extra coverage for these items.